1

 How much do direct to consumer jobs pay per hour?

-What are the key skills and qualifications needed to thrive as a Direct to Consumer (DTC) Manager, and why are they important?
+What are the key skills and qualifications needed to thrive as a direct to consumer manager?

 To thrive as a Direct to Consumer (DTC) Manager, you need a solid background in e-commerce strategy, digital marketing, and analytics, often supported by a degree in marketing, business, or a related field.
 Familiarity with e-commerce platforms (such as Shopify or Magento), CRM systems, and digital advertising tools like Google Analytics and Facebook Ads Manager is essential.
 Strong communication, data-driven decision-making, and problem-solving abilities help you stand out in this role.
 These skills ensure successful customer acquisition, retention, and revenue growth in a rapidly evolving digital marketplace.